vilarion/Illarion-Coding-Style/README.md

 ### Avoid unnecessary code and magic numbers

 Be precise in what you write.
 Write enough so that the code is clear and meaningful, but do not be verbose.
-Sometimes it is not enought to give a magic number a name, but you might need to change its type as well to better reflect its content.
+Sometimes it is not enough to give a magic number a name, but you might need to change its type as well to better reflect its content.

 <table><tr><td></td><td>C++</td><td>Lua</td><tr><td>:heavy_check_mark:</td><td>